sivadotblog/sivadotblog.github.io/content/basics/installation/_index.en.md

 ## Install the theme

-Install the **Hugo-theme-learn** theme by following [this documentation](https://gohugo.io/getting-started/quick-start/#step-3-add-a-theme)
+Install the Relearn theme by following [this documentation](https://gohugo.io/hugo-modules/use-modules/#use-a-module-for-a-theme) using Hugo's module system.

-This theme's repository is: https://github.com/matcornic/hugo-theme-learn.git
+This theme's repository is: https://github.com/McShelby/hugo-theme-relearn.git

-Alternatively, you can [download the theme as .zip](https://github.com/matcornic/hugo-theme-learn/archive/master.zip) file and extract it in the `themes` directory
+Alternatively, you can [download the theme as .zip](https://github.com/McShelby/hugo-theme-relearn/archive/main.zip) file and extract it in the `themes` directory

 ## Basic configuration